CRIS-Chalmers/yumi/README.md

 ```
 rosrun robot_setup_tf Interface.py
 ```
-This will launch a very simple comand line interface, were different commands can be entered to start differnet nodes.
-The interface also gives information about which nodes that are running and what the valid commands are.
-Importent the arms of the robot are not in the correct place until the simulation or the connection/EGM to the robot is started.
+This will launch a very simple command-line interface, where different commands can be entered to start different nodes.
+The interface also gives information about which nodes are running and what the valid commands are.
+Important the arms of the robot are not in the correct place until the simulation or the connection/EGM to the robot is started.
 For running in simulation type "startSimualtion" and press enter.
-For running on the real robot assuming that the ethernet is plugged in and the robot is in the correct state (read wiki before attempting this), first type "connectYuMi", this will start the connection but not the EGM conrollers.
+For running on the real robot assuming that the ethernet is plugged in and the robot is in the correct state (read the wiki before attempting this), first type "connectYuMi", this will start the connection but not the EGM controllers.
 To start the internal controllers and EGM connection, type "startEGM", once this is active, the robot will follow any velocity commands.
 To reset the pose type "resetPose", before running this be sure that the robot is not close to anything (such as workspace or objects) as this mode does not handle collision avoidance.
-Once the robot is in a good position, i.e. after reseting the pose then the main controller can be started with "startController", at this point the robot will follow any trajecory parameters sent to the controller.
+Once the robot is in a good position, i.e. after resetting the pose then the main controller can be started with "startController", at this point the robot will follow any trajectory parameters sent to the controller.
 ShutDown the system, first wait for the robot to not be moving, then type "shutDown".
-There are other commands to shutDown individual nodes if that is desierd.
+There are other commands to shutDown individual nodes if that is desired.

 ### Method 2:

-The second method of starting the contorller is to lanuch all the nodes manually in seperate terminals.
+The second method of starting the controller is to launch all the nodes manually in separate terminals.
 This may give the user better control over what is running or to make modifications.
-It is adviced to read through the wiki before attempting this.
+It is advised to read through the wiki before attempting this.

-* start yumi_description, this starts the rviz visualization and the robot_state_publisher for visulizing the robot pose, will automatically start a roscore if there isnt one already running.
+* start yumi_description, this starts the rviz visualization and the robot_state_publisher for visualizing the robot pose, will automatically start a roscore if there isn't one already running.
 ```
 roslaunch yumi_description display.launch
 ```

-* start tf broadcaster, for seting up transformation tree between the robot and world frame and the wrist to the tip of the grippers.
-Can be modified to inlcude transformations to camera and other objects.
+* start tf broadcaster, for setting up transformation tree between the robot and world frame and the wrist to the tip of the grippers.
+Can be modified to include transformations to the camera and other objects.
 ```
 rosrun robot_setup_tf tf_broadcaster
 ```